raycast6000/lusr/README.md

 # Lusr (Lua Server Runtime)
-The minimalistic Lua runtime, that allows you to do anything you want.
+The minimalistic Lua runtime that allows you to do anything you want.
 From hosting a server to making your own automation scripts, posibilities are endless.
 # Features
 - High performance (because Lua is the fastest scripting language)